AntonShalgachev/cocos-creator-bug-demo/README.md

 #### Result: ghost collider of 'Player' just draws itself on top of everything and doesn't respond to the scene movement\scale in the editor

 ## scaled-joint
+* Run a game
+#### Result: Connected body ('Wheel') is attached to the wrong point.
+Setting scale of 'Player' node to 1.0 eliminates the bug

 ## multi-component-revert